Men may have swelling and tenderness or pain.

 A doctor's evaluation

 Epididymitis and epididymo-orchitis are diagnosed by physical examination and urinalysis.
-Doppler ultrasonography Doppler ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more is sometimes used to assess blood flow to the testes.
+Doppler ultrasonography Doppler ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more is sometimes used to assess blood flow to the testes.

 Measures to relieve pain

-Epididymitis and epididymo-orchitis are usually treated with antibiotics taken by mouth, bed rest, pain relievers, and ice packs applied to the scrotum.
+Epididymitis and epididymo-orchitis are usually treated with antibiotics taken by mouth, pain relievers, and ice packs applied to the scrotum.
 Immobilizing the scrotum with a jockstrap decreases pain from repetitive, minor bumps.

 Abscesses usually require surgical drainage.